tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 Includes
 1. Cytosine (C), pairs with Guanine
-2. Thymine (T, for DNA), pairs with Adenine
+2. Thymine (T, for DNA), pairs with Adenine by two Hydrogen Bonds
-3. Uracil (U, for RNA), pairs with Adenine
+3. Uracil (U, for RNA), pairs with Adenine  b

 > [!example]
 > `````col